 The research focuses superior genetic configuration – something more ‘hidden beneath the layers’ and beyond the commercial analysis narratives to a ‘how’ superior breeding might be crafted.

-Pheno-type is absolute but also spot a special latent factor to the superior type.
+Pheno-type is absolute to accompany a special latent factor to superior type.

-My mentor father had one instruction ‘how it hits you in the Eye’.
+My father always said… ‘how it hits you in the Eye’.

 The hidden defining character and how it ALL comes to together for that special horse, called The Champion.

 I am a regular commentator to the Facebook group Bloodlines in the Sport of Kings and St Simon,

 I sincerely hope you Enjoy and take great benefit from this site.